CT 9

 In Middletown, Route 9 is older; it descends out of the hills and runs right along the river for a few miles (an area that occasionally floods).
 This section, known as Acheson Drive, has two intersections controlled with traffic lights: the only at-grade crossings on Route 9.
 This part of the highway is not popular with motorists.

 North of Middletown, Route 9 cuts northwest across a valley, encounters a sprawling interchange with I-91, then moves westerly into Berlin.
-There, it incorporates a nearly 40-year-old section of road (used for another highway) into New Britain.
+There, it incorporates an early 1960s section of road (used for another highway) into New Britain.
 Leaving New Britain, Route 9 takes a quick jog northward to I-84, using a four-level interchange that had sat unused for three decades.

 In August 2020, the state advertised a contract to replace signs on Route 9, including updating all exit numbers to mileage-based.